pierre-rouleau/pel/README.rst

   `😃`_
 - And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux and macOS like a pro? `🥳`_
+- Or use multiple Emacs processes and use PEL **fast startup** mode to load in about 0.1 seconds a large set of packages and features!
+That's fast, no? `😁`_
 - And you want or need to write your own elisp code to use other packages and add extra key bindings or logic?
 Place that logic inside pel-user-init file and enjoy! `🤩`_